Vinton-Shellsburg Community School District

 Vinton-Shellsburg Community School District (VSCSD) is a school district headquartered in Vinton, Iowa.

-Most of the district is in Benton County with a small section in Buchanan County.
+The majority of the district is in Benton County with a small section in Buchanan County.
 In addition to Vinton it serves Shellsburg and Garrison.

 The district was established on July 1, 1993, by the merger of the Vinton Community School District and the Shellsburg Community School District.

 History

+Before the merger of 1993, the communities of Vinton and Shellsburg were two separate entities.
+The following is a timeline of what took place prior to consolidation.